markomanninen/svcs/README.md

 #### **🔧 Available MCP Tools (11 Total)**

-When the MCP server is running, these tools are available in Claude/VS Code:
+When the MCP server is running, these tools are available in Claude or VS Code:

 **📊 Project Overview & Statistics**
 - **list_projects** - List all registered SVCS repositories